dalijon-byte/open-saas-railway/README.md

 - and more.

 > [!WARNING]
-> Remember that this version of Open SaaS is pre-configured for instant Railway deployments.
+> Remember that this version of Dalisoft is pre-configured for instant Railway deployments.
 > Because of this, the deployment features via the Wasp CLI **should not** be used.
 > Just simply push to `main` on your instance's GitHub repo and Railway will automatically deploy your changes!